 - Pack a T-handle with you on test rides so you can fine-tune the dirt bike clutch and brake lever adjustments on the trails.

 Positioning the grips and the brake and clutch lever to the correct position is an important step in ensuring that you can keep riding longer and maintain a good riding position.
-This will help you fight the fatigue and arm pump.
+This will help you fight the fatigue, carpal tunnel syndrome and arm pump.

 Stay tuned for more tips and tricks!